MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-creating-a-realistic-3-d-billiard-ball.md

  ![A closeup of the textured billiard ball](../designers/media/gfx_shader_demo_.png "gfx_shader_demo_")

-## Creating depth with the Lambert lighting model
+## Create depth with the Lambert lighting model

 So far, you've created an easily recognizable billiard ball.
 However, it appears flat and uninteresting—more like a cartoon picture of a billiard ball than a convincing replica.
 The flat appearance results from the simplistic shader, which behaves as if each pixel on the surface of the billiard ball receives the same amount of light.

  In the real world, light appears brightest on surfaces that directly face a light source and appears less bright on surfaces that are at an oblique angle to the light source.
 This is because the energy in the light rays is distributed across the smallest surface area when the surface directly faces the light source.
 As the surface turns away from the light source, the same amount of energy is distributed across an increasingly larger surface area.
 A surface that faces away from a light source receives no light energy at all, resulting in a completely dark appearance.
 This variance in brightness across the surface of an object is an important visual cue that helps indicate the shape of an object; without it, the object appears flat.

  In computer graphics, *lighting models*—simplified approximations of complex, real-world lighting interactions—are used to replicate the appearance of real-world lighting.
 The Lambert lighting model varies the amount of diffusely reflected light across the surface of an object as described in the previous paragraph.
 You can add the Lambert lighting model to your shader to give the billiard ball a more convincing 3D appearance.

-#### To add Lambert lighting to your shader
+### To add Lambert lighting to your shader

 -   Modify your shader to modulate the value of the texture sample by the Lambert lighting value.
 Your shader graph should look like this: